|

 Throughout the history of art, sculptors have created drawings that

-exception.
-His drawings are large, richly colored pastels that are
+no exception.
+His drawings are large, richly colored pastels that

 representations of finished works.
 They exist as separate and distinct